Close Menu

 Energy Efficiency and Functionality

 Incorporating energy-efficient windows supports environmental sustainability while reducing heating/cooling loads—lowering home energy bills.
 High-performing units boast features like double or triple-glazed panes filled with inert gas to insulate, as well as low-emissivity (low-E) coatings to reflect heat.
 Low-E glass improves a window’s U-factor, limiting conductivity while allowing light to pass through clearly.
-To maximize energy savings, consider windows achieving an NFRC 0.30 U-factor or below for new installations or replacements.
+To maximize energy savings, target windows with an NFRC U-factor ≤0.30 and SHGC (Solar Heat Gain Coefficient) optimized for your climate zone—south-facing glazing in cold climates benefits from SHGC 0.40+ to capture passive solar heat.

-Effective window seal designs like compression seals along sashes create an additional insulating barrier.
+Effective window seal designs, such as compression seals along sashes, create an additional insulating barrier.
 As an added precaution, apply weatherstripping around operable frames to prevent air leaks.
 Automated or manual controls open windows only as needed based on interior climate conditions—avoiding wasted heat loss/gain through gaps when closed.
-Utilizing energy-efficient windows aligned with local climate supports overall home performance and reduced carbon footprint.
+Utilizing energy-efficient windows aligned with local climate supports overall home performance and reduces carbon footprint.

 Maximizing Natural Light